tsorak/express-todo/README.md

 ## TODO

-- [ ] Implement todo controllers, services
+- [x] Implement todo controllers, services
 - [x] Use MySQL
 - [x] Implement validation (joi)
 - [x] Return names on friends endpoints
+- [ ] Generate salt
 - [ ] Refresh tokens
+- [ ] Use interfaces to describe what properties are expected from request.body